MouseLightPipeline/mnb-search-client/README.md

 At minimum the placeholder password should be overridden when authentication is enabled.

 Authentication is disabled when `NODE_ENV` is not `production` or if `SEARCH_AUTH_REQUIRED` is set to false.

+### Export
+The front end supports export (download) of neuron data in SWC and JSON format.
+This is handled by a separate service.
+In non-production mode, the dev server directly proxies the requests (anything under /swc and /json) to the Export API service.
+In the production node env it is assumed that there is a dedicated load balancer/proxy in front of all services that directs those requests to the Export API service.
+If not present the requests will return no found.